Montvydas/translatesubs/README.md

 # TranslateSubs
 It is a tool to translate movie subtitles from one language into another, or even show multiple language subtitles together.
-The tool is powered by Google Translate, thus even though the translations might not be perfect, it supports a very wide range of languages!
+The tool is powered by Google Translate, thus even though the translations might not always be perfect, it supports a very wide range of languages!

 # About